Handle Operators in String Theory

 Cutting along a {\it non-trivial homology cycle} the range of integration of the pinch and twist moduli requires more work.
 Modular invariance is mostly spontaneously broken if we choose to insert $\g$ $A_I$-cycle (integrated-picture) handle operators (with $I=1,\dots,\g$) on a genus-$\g$ Riemann surface.
-This is analogous to the D'Hoker and Phong approach\footnote{A review and extension is contained in \cite{SklirosCopelandSaffin17}.} \cite{D'HokerPhong89} (and Dijkgraaf, E.~Verlinde and H.~Verlinde \cite{DijkgraafVerlindeVerlinde88} and also \cite{VerlindeVerlinde87}) of fixing the loop momenta in amplitudes of arbitrary genus (supplemented by the Belavin and Knizhnik theorem \cite{BelavinKnizhnik86} for the chiral splitting of the ghost determinants).
+This is analogous to the D'Hoker and Phong approach\footnote{A review and extension to arbitrary external states and constant fixed toroidally-compactified backgrounds is contained in \cite{SklirosCopelandSaffin17}.} \cite{D'HokerPhong89} (and Dijkgraaf, E.~Verlinde and H.~Verlinde \cite{DijkgraafVerlindeVerlinde88} and also \cite{VerlindeVerlinde87}) of fixing the loop momenta in amplitudes of arbitrary genus (supplemented by the Belavin and Knizhnik theorem \cite{BelavinKnizhnik86} for the chiral splitting of the ghost determinants).
 This certainly leaves the subgroup generated by $\theta\rightarrow \theta+2\pi$ manifest (so that we should integrate over $\theta\in [0,2\pi)$ to avoid overcounting), and clearly there is a remaining discrete symmetry associated to interchange of any two handle operators, leading to an overall factor of $1/\g!$.
-Since the local operators out of which the handle operator is constructed will not be Hermitian (after rotating to Lorentzian signature) there should be no multiplicative factor of $1/2^\g$.
-It is of course important to unravel the precise moduli space over which we should integrate.
-We will show by explicit computation in Sec.\ref{sec:MI} that at one loop the resulting integrand with one handle operator insertion is indeed modular invariant, so that to avoid overcounting one should restrict to a fundamental domain of SL(2,$\mathbf{Z})/\mathbf{Z}_2$.
-Presumably there is a similar story for higher loops amplitudes, but this has not been shown.
+Since the local operators out of which the handle operator is constructed will not be Hermitian (after rotating to Lorentzian signature) there should be no multiplicative factor of $1/2^\g$. \sk